How to read and write NFC tags

 Writing NFC tags requires an NFC-compatible device, such as a smartphone, and an app or software that can program the tags.
 You can write various types of data to your NFC tags for different applications, such as sharing URLs, contact details, or automating tasks.
 Here’s a guide for both Android and iPhone users on how to write to NFC tags.

 You need to choose NFC tags that are blank and not write-locked, as locked tags cannot be rewritten.
-Then download an NFC tag writing app like NFC TagWriter by NXP (available for both Android and iOS), NFC Tools (available for both Android and iOS), or Smart NFC Tools (iOS only).
+Then download an NFC tag reader/writer app, such as NFC Tools (available for both Android and iOS).
+With the NFC tag and the NFC Tools app ready, follow these steps to write an NFC Tag:

 1. Enable NFC